legend80s/cdi-go/README.md

 3. abbr
 4. basename word contains

-Then conditionaly sort by length or directory nested level.
+Then conditionally sort by length or directory nested level.

   1. If the directories take the same priority , we pick the shortest one.
   2. Otherwise we pick the directory with least nested level, instead of the the one with higher priority but has more nested level greater than **2**.